 Nurses with Purpose offers sponsorship to a deserving nursing student to attend a medical mission trip to South Africa.
-An active nursing student without academic probation's are encouraged to apply.
-The award is redeemable upon graduating and passing the NCLEX or may be used if the student is on a wait list.
+Active nursing students in good standing are encouraged to apply.
+The award is redeemable upon graduating and passing the NCLEX.

-Our desire is to draw nursing students into public health by being exposed to healthcare abroad.
-As a graduate nurse develops clinical judgement and skill, we want them to think comprehensively by applying knowledge in a unorthodox setting.
-Learning and experiencing first hand that global humanitarian services are important in the over all health of our world.
+Our desire is to draw nursing students into public health by exposure to healthcare abroad.
+As a graduate nurse develops clinical judgement and skill, we want them to think comprehensively and apply their knowledge in a unorthodox setting.
+Learning and experiencing first hand that global humanitarian services are important for the betterment of our world.

 Qualify by the following: